williampollock/SharedTools/README.md

   git directly from within VS Code.
 THe first time you open the package control tab on the left side of the VS Code window, you should see a big blue button that says: `Download Git for Windows`.
 Click that button and follow the installation instructions.
 - **Python:** Download and install from [Shanwilpy Installation Guide](https://swi.blob.core.windows.net/shanwilpydocs/html/install.html).
 - **Visual Studio Code:** Download and install from [code.visualstudio.com](https://code.visualstudio.com/).
+Important: During the installation of VS Code, ensure that you check the following options:

+- Add "Open with Code" action to Windows Explorer file context menu

+- Add "Open with Code" action to Windows Explorer directory context menu

 - **VS Code Extensions:**
   - Python (provided by Microsoft)
   - Jupyter (if not already installed)